Skip to content

 Stopping Generators

 To stop a running generator, append a frame with the topic <topic>.terminate.
-The generator will stop and emit a <topic>.stop frame with meta.reason set to terminate.
+The generator will stop and emit a <topic>.stopped frame with meta.reason set to terminate.

-Appending a new <topic>.spawn frame while a generator of the same topic and context is running reloads it with the new script.
+Appending a new <topic>.spawn frame while a generator of the same topic is running reloads it with the new script.
 If the reload fails to parse, you’ll see a <topic>.parse.error frame, and the previous generator continues running.